'Squatters' told to get off land earmarked for Highway 2000

 |

-She explained that a man, who is among the occupants now served with eviction notices, verbally gave her the go-ahead to build the wooden house on the property.

-Stewart said she was moved to build the house to provide relief for the children who are frequently seen roaming the streets of Linstead.
-Some of them had been sleeping in a chicken coop on the land in question, Stewart said.
+LINSTEAD, St Catherine — Fourteen members of a family, including children who up to last month were sleeping in chicken coops, have been ordered to leave the land they are accused of occupying illegally in the vicinity of Linstead Fire Station in St Catherine.

+Their two households, as well as another that has one male occupant, were served with notices on October 2 to vacate the property within 30 days.

-The property on which their house was built is owned by the National Road Operating and Constructing Company Limited (NROCC), which is a public entity formed to represent the Government of Jamaica's interest under a concession agreement signed in relation to the Highway 2000 toll road.
+The property is owned by the National Road Operating and Constructing Company Limited (NROCC), which is a public entity representing the Government of Jamaica's interest in the Highway 2000 toll road.

-The occupants have been living in two houses on the property in recent times.
-However, a third house was built there a few days ago for the mother and her children, who previously shared accommodation with a relative who is among the illegal settlers.

-Senior manager for land acquisition at NROCC, Phillip Myers told the Jamaica Observer that he went to the property and served notices on three sets of buildings on Saturday, October 2.
-He was accompanied by members of the Jamaica Constabulary Force.

-An undated copy of the notice, which was obtained by the Sunday Observer, asserts that those illegally occupying the land have 30 days to take their belongings and leave.
+There were people living on the land before the Government acquired it compulsorily to build the highway, but they were compensated and relocated.

+However, since the highway was constructed, other persons have been building wooden houses on the land and living there without permission.

+Two days after the mother and her children moved into the brand new structure, they got a rude awakening.

+The land owner, NROCC, showed up along with police and served eviction notices on all three houses built in the area of concern.

-“I went there and they [the illegal occupants] were already awake and they saw when I was putting the notices there.
-It is as it is, meaning that they cannot stay there,” Myers asserted.
+"They cannot stay there," declared Phillip Myers, senior manager for land acquisition at NROCC.
+“I went there and they were already awake and they saw when I was putting the notices there."

-“The land is a very fragile slope to the highway that creates a buttress for the highway works, and they actually dug down the slope.
-They can't stay there,” he added.
+"The land is a very fragile slope to the highway that creates a buttress for the highway works, and they actually dug down the slope [to build the house for the mother and children]," Myers told the Jamaica Observer.

-Since NROCC served the notices, some people have expressed outrage and have questioned why the action was not taken before the mother and her children's house was completed.
+Some have questioned why NROCC waited until after the new house was built to serve the eviction notices.

 “Every month we do inspections of our properties.
 We have previously provided notices to quit on somebody who was on that same property, who moved.
 On one of our inspections we became aware that persons were now putting up a structure.
 By the time we got the notice and presented it on the property, the structure was already finished,” he said.

-Myers warned that other people “will suffer the same fate” if they are caught occupying the land, which is located relatively close to the Linstead Fire Station.
+Myers warned that other people “will suffer the same fate” if caught occupying the property in the future.

+In the meantime, Councillor for the Treadways Division in the St Catherine Municipal Corporation, Sydney Rose, said it is "very dangerous" for the family to live in the house considering its proximity to Highway 2000.

+"They built the house right under the foot of the highway.
+God forbids a car or bus drop off the highway, everybody get squash and dead in that house,” he cautioned.

 ADVERTISEMENT